acmujica/ding/README.md

     git clone https://github.com/acmujica/ding.git
     ```

-3. If you cloned you will need to install the binary.
+3. If you cloned you will need to install the binary

     ```
     make install